Merovex/pandoc-book/README.md

 * `logo.png` Provides the imprint logo (both the name and logo are registered trademarks).

 The `text/` directory is where Pandoc Novel looks for the Markdown content.

-## Features

-The Pandoc Novel converts Markdown to the following formats:

-* DOCX - Output into Microsoft Word, formatted for working with an editor.
-* EPUB - Suitable for release on non-Amazon ebook platforms
-* HTML - Suitable for preview in a browser.
-* MOBI - Suitable for release on Amazon's ebook platform.
-* PDF - Using LaTeX in the default form factor for Amazon publishing (6"x9")

-Pandoc Novel leverages the git tag for versioning of the file.

 ## Contributing